9 Tips for Choosing the Best Electric Motorcycle for You

 What’s the difference between the three?

 - Level 1 Chargers – These use a 120-volt connection.
 Charging times are lower than the other two.
-Charge time is generally between 10-13 hours.
+Level 1 charges between 10-13 hours if the pack is depleted to 20% SOC and 13-16 hours if the pack is at 0% SOC.

 - Level 2 Chargers – These use a 240-volt connection.
-Faster charging times than a level 1, so it’s worth using if there isn’t a level two charging station near you.
+Faster charging times than a level 1 and worth utilizing if you don’t have a nearby level two charging station.
 Charge time is just under 3 hours.

 - CSS (DC Fast Charge/Combined Charging System) – Lightning quick.
 CSS fast charging will charge your bike up to 80% in just 45 minutes.